Our guide to student bank accounts

-If you’re looking for an account to help you budget while you’re living independently for the first time, then the thinkmoney Personal Account could be an option for you.
-Although the thinkmoney Personal Account is not a student account, it is a good alternative to other basic bank accounts on the high street if you’ll be earning a regular income while you’re at university.
+If you’re looking for an account to help you budget while you’re living independently for the first time, then the thinkmoney Managed Current Account could be an option for you.
+Although the thinkmoney Managed Current Account is not a student account, it is a good alternative to other basic bank accounts on the high street if you’ll be earning a regular income while you’re at university.

 The account is separated into two accounts, so when you receive an income, some will be held in the Salaries Account to cover the monthly commitments and bills that you have.
 Whatever’s leftover after this will be put into the Card Account for you to spend as you like – so you’ll be able to spend this without a guilty conscience!